seekrs/MacroLibX-Website/src/content/docs/reference/practices.md

 ### Report issues on Gihtub
 When you find a problem with the MacroLibX, please search if it is not already reported on [Github](https://github.com/seekrs/MacroLibX/issues) and if not, report it yourself.

+### Use the suppression file
+Yes, I know that the MacroLibX leaks.
+In fact the library itself does not leak, but the third party libraries do.
+All of the leaks from the MacroLibX comes from [lazy Nvidia's Vulkan driver](https://www.reddit.com/r/vulkan/comments/18ph4jc/comment/kes88js/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), paranoîd Valgrind on SDL2's X11 usage and still Valgrind finding false positives in `dl_open`.
+These are common "issues" present in **every Vulkan application** and nothing can really be done about this.
+The only solution found was to create a [Valgrind suppression file](https://github.com/seekrs/MacroLibX/blob/master/valgrind.supp) that clears most of the leaks.
+Some can still appear due to the suppression file not being invasive to avoid clearing user's program leaks.

 ## 👎 Bad practices

 ### Don't load multiple times the same image